RohanNagar/thunder/scripts/README.md

   email: # Used for get, delete, email, verify
   token: # Only used for verify
   password: # Used for get, update, delete, email
+  responseType: # Used for verify, swagger
+  expectedMetrics: # Used for metrics
+    - name:
+      value:
   expectedCode: 400
   expectedResponse: 'Expected response message or body'
 ```